Last updated on May 18th, 2022 at 06:41 pmJump to Recipe

 Etouffee typically has a thicker sauce and a different base of the creole.
 A creole also typically is redder while the etouffee is more orange-brown.
 In addition, creole’s added tomatoes instead of roux for their base.

 What goes with shrimp creole?

-Traditionally, this dish is served over rice.
+Traditionally, this dish is served over white rice.
 The rice is a blanket for all the delicious flavors you can find in the sauce.
-I really enjoy eating it with a side salad or some type of vegetables.
-I prefer eating it with any non-cooked vegetable.
+I really enjoy eating it with a side salad or some type of roasted vegetables.

 Can shrimp creole be frozen?